apache/accumulo-website/_docs-unreleased/administration/kerberos.md

 using GSSAPI that Kerberos implements.

 Kerberos is a very complicated software application and is deserving of much more description than can be provided here.
-An http://www.roguelynn.com/words/explain-like-im-5-kerberos/[explain like I'm 5] blog post is very good at distilling the basics, while http://web.mit.edu/kerberos/[MIT Kerberos's project page] contains lots of documentation for users or administrators.
+An [explain like I`m 5](http://www.roguelynn.com/words/explain-like-im-5-kerberos/) blog post is very good at distilling the basics, while [MIT Keberos's project page](http://web.mit.edu/kerberos/) contains lots of documentation for users or administrators.
 Various Hadoop "vendors" also provide free documentation that includes step-by-step instructions for configuring Hadoop and ZooKeeper (which will be henceforth considered as prerequisites).

-=== Within Hadoop
+## Within Hadoop

 Out of the box, HDFS and YARN have no ability to enforce that a user is who they claim they are.
 Thus, any basic Hadoop installation should be treated as